 When Do I Sign Up?

 As long as you are a U.S. citizen, or have been a permanent resident for at least five consecutive years, you become eligible for Medicare when you turn 65.
 (I am ignoring disability coverage provided by Medicare, which is based upon condition not age.)
 You can sign up as early as 3 months before the month of your 65th birthday to as late as 3 months after the month of your 65th birthday.
 This “initial enrollment period” of seven months applies to Original Medicare or Medicare Advantage.
-If you use Original Medicare, you must first have Part A and Part B before you sign up for Medigap and Part D. Medicare Advantage provides catastrophic care similar to Medigap and often comes bundles with Part D insurance.
+If you use Original Medicare, you must first have Part A and Part B before you sign up for Medigap and Part D. Medicare Advantage provides catastrophic care similar to Medigap and often comes bundled with Part D insurance.

 If you miss your initial enrollment period, it will likely trigger lifetime premium surcharges for late enrollment in Part B and Part D. The Part B penalty is 10% for each year you are late, and for Part D it is 1% for each month you are late.
 Again, these are lifetime penalties!
 You definitely want to avoid these.